oslabs-beta/CacheMunk/cachemunk/README.md

     ```
 ## 6. Usage
 ### Install CacheMunk
-Install the cachemunk library using npm. 'ioredis' and 'snappy' dependencies will be installed if needed.
+Install the cachemunk library using npm. `ioredis` and `snappy` dependencies will be installed if needed.
 ```
 npm install cachemunk
 ```